 Based On Current Science?
 How Should You Feel About Having Sex Before Entering Competition?

 Though the answers to these questions will be addressed with greater nuance in the not-so-distant future, there is no reason to abstain from sex, at least until the morning before you have to compete.
-If you’re really concerned with your performance, evidence is strong that sexual activity has a negligible negative effect on performance, and in many cases, may actually improve your abilities in a minor way, though you may want to hold off the day of the competition until it’s time to really celebrate.
+If you're really concerned with your performance, the evidence is strong that sexual activity has a negligible adverse effect on performance, and in many cases, may actually improve your abilities in a minor way, though you may want to hold off the day of the competition until it's time to celebrate.